-- (1) Accounting Officer must, within two months after the end of the financial year, submit the annual financial statements to - - (a) the Executive Authority; - (b) the Auditor-General for auditing; and - (c) to Provincial Treasury for inclusion in the consolidated financial statements.
+Accounting Officer must, within two months after the end of the financial year, submit the annual financial statements-

+- (a) to the Auditor-General for auditing; and - (b) to Provincial Treasury for inclusion in the consolidated financial statements.

 57. Auditing of annual financial statements